kermitt2/grobid/doc/Developer-guide.md

 This is useful for unit test of different part of the parser, for example if you have a method that read the sequence labelling results and assemble into a set of objects.

 **NOTE**: this method unfortunately cannot avoid problems when the Lexicons are used in the parser.
 A solution for that is that you mock the Lexicon and pass it as method to the parser.
+Some additional information can be found [here](https://github.com/kermitt2/grobid/issues/410#issuecomment-478888438).

 ```java
     public class SuperconductorsParserTest {